harismuneer/Ultimate-Social-Scrapers/README.md

 <hr>

 # FAQ ❓
-1. All three scrapers are currently available for a life-time deal through one-time payment at a discounted price.
+1. All three scrapers are currently available for a lifetime deal through one-time payment at a discounted price.
 2. All three scrapers can be run on any operating system including Windows, Mac OS, and Linux.
-3. All three scrapers are easy to setup & use and come with installation instructions.
+3. All three scrapers are easy to set up & use and come with installation instructions.
+4. These are different scrapers for each social media platform separately i.e. Facebook, Instagram, and Twitter.
+You can choose to buy 1, 2, or all 3 scrapers.

 <hr>